-Following the June 2016 referendum vote to leave the European Union, the UK Government started the exit process by triggering Article 50 of the Treaty on European Union in March 2017.
-This exit is being referred to as ‘Brexit’.
+Following the June 2016 referendum vote to leave the European Union (EU), the UK Government started the exit process by triggering Article 50 of the Treaty on European Union in March 2017.
+The UK exit from the EU is being referred to as ‘Brexit’.
+Our number one priority is to serve and support our customers.

-On 25 November 2018 the European Council announced that the EU and the UK signed a Withdrawal Agreement for the UK’s departure from the EU on 29 March 2019.
+On 25 November 2018 the European Council announced that the EU and the UK signed a Withdrawal Agreement for the UK’s departure from the EU.
+The Withdrawal Deal needs to be approved by member states and the UK & European Parliaments.

 We will continue to monitor the situation and regularly review our plans to ensure we’re ready for Brexit, our aim is to support customers with the same level of service and range of products as we do today.